sweattep/modern_quotes/README.md

 >Circumstances seemingly out of my control accentuated gaping discrepancies between who I was portrayed to be and who I was in private

 >Anecdotes tell us what the data can't

+>The person who starts the business is seldom the person who can grow it, and that person is seldom the one who can lead a much larger company.